The Ancient Historians

-2. A nuanced understanding of the way ancient historians can persuade and manipulate their audiences
+2. Demonstrate a nuanced understanding of the way ancient historians can persuade and manipulate their audiences

-3. An appreciation of the cultural and intellectual environments that produce ancient historiography
+3. Show an appreciation of the cultural and intellectual environments that produce ancient historiography

-4. An understanding of the roles that individuals play in shaping history
+4. Demonstrate an understanding of the roles that individuals play in shaping history

-5. An ability to read critically and to express appropriate ideas out orally in tutorials
+5. Demonstrate an ability to read critically and to express appropriate ideas out orally in tutorials

-6. An ability to synthesise relevant evidence and to express appropriate ideas in written form
+6. Demonstrate an ability to synthesise relevant evidence and to express appropriate ideas in written form

 7. Develop effective strategies to identify problems requiring research and to initiate, plan and participate in either individual or team projects

-8. Advanced study skills including identifying and defining individual questions within the context of a given set of historical and historiographical issues
+8. Demonstrate advanced study skills including identifying and defining individual questions within the context of a given set of historical and historiographical issues

 Major historians from Classical and Hellenistic Greece as well as Rome will be chosen in any one semester.
 Authors may include Thucydides and 5th century Greece, Xenophon and the fourth century, the Historians of the Age of Alexander, Polybius, Livy, and the Rise of Rome, Cicero, Sallust, Caesar and the Roman Republic, Tacitus and the World of Imperial Rome, Suetonius and Plutarch; 'Great Men and History'.